REGISTRATION IS NOW CLOSED!

 - Combinatorics (Counting): Basic Counting, Pigeonhole Principle, Permutations and Combinations.

 - Geometry: Measurements (Angles, Lengths, Areas, Volumes), Circles, Triangles, Quadrilaterals, Polygons, Similar Figures, Geometric Transformation.

 There are many books, videos, and websites that you may use for IMONST preparation.

 For newcomers, we recommend these texts as reference:

 - A Beautiful Journey Through Olympiad Geometry by Stefan Lozanovski: Chapter 1-6

 - Junior Problem Seminar by David A. Santos.

-Both of these texts are available online, freely and legally.
+Both of these texts are available legally online for free.

 You may download the sample paper below.
-The sample paper contains typical mathematics olympiad problems, and have similar level of difficulty with the actual IMONST paper.
+The sample papers contain typical mathematics olympiad problems and have a similar level of difficulty with the actual IMONST paper.